For a lot of expats, riding a motorbike in Thailand doesn’t seem like a great idea.

 According to the Accident Data Center Thailand, several hundreds of thousands of people in Thailand are injured in road accidents every year.

+Over 75% of severe accidents came from motorcycles.
 The Royal Thai Police showed that 50% of that came from reckless drivers.

 What does this mean for you?